someoneusedmyname/PHP-SYNTAX-GUIDE/README.md

-# PHP-SYNTAX-GUIDE

-##12 PHP Syntax Categories with Examples
+# PHP SYNTAX GUIDE - 12 PHP Syntax Categories with Examples

 A general note, all lines of code need to end with a semicolon or your webpage will not load and you will see a "HTTP Error 500".